Frequently Asked Questions

 Q. What happens if my student gets caught drinking in the halls?

-A. They will be written up by Residential Education personnel and they will face sanctions up to and including expulsion from WVU.
-In addition, they will likely be cited by University Police and will have to appear before the magistrate and likely pay a fine and court costs that amount to approximately $200.
+A. They will be documented by Housing and Residence Life personnel and they will face sanctions up to and including expulsion from the residence halls.
+Depending on severity of incident, the Student Conduct Board may also review the case and the student could possibly be expelled from PSC.
+In addition, they will may be cited criminally by University Police and will have to appear before the magistrate and likely pay a fine and court costs that amount to approximately $200.
 Their name will also probably appear in the local newspaper.
 They will have a criminal record that will negatively impact their College major and career choice.
-Normally, residence hall students are kicked out of housing after one incident involving drugs and after two incidents involving alcohol; if the student commits a major offense, he/she could be immediately removed from housing.
+In lieu of a criminal citation, the Police do have at their discretion the Diversion Program where the student would be issued a University Citation and the student would only face College sanctions through the Student Conduct office.
+This is typically the avenue the College takes for first time offenders who have a minor offense.
 Potomac State sanctions also apply at WVU in Morgantown.

 Q. Can a student get in trouble for bad behavior off campus?

 A. Yes.
-The West Virginia University Student Conduct Code applies off campus.
-If a student does something off campus, more than likely that individual will be cited by the appropriate legal authority AND face College sanctions.
+The Potomac State College Student Conduct Code applies off campus.
+If a student does something off campus, more than likely that individual will be cited by the appropriate legal authority AND face College disciplinary action.

 Q. Is Potomac State a safe campus?